 So maybe it is a natural that Willie and his identical-twin brother, Damian, this spring joined forces with Adventurers and Scientists for Conservation, collecting plant samples on Mount Everest, from which they returned in May.

 The brothers were able to find moss samples up to 21,350 feet, and “definitely” enjoyed the process, in which they followed delineated protocols.
 “We only needed to be careful not to contaminate the samples!”
 Willie recalls.
 As for getting them home through customs—don’t ask, don’t tell.

-Established only in January of this year by Greg Treinish, 29, of Bozeman, the not-for-profit Adventurers and Scientists for Conservation aims to bring together the scientific community and outdoor athletes and adventurers in cooperative endeavors.
+Established only in January of this year by Gregg Treinish, 29, of Bozeman, the not-for-profit Adventure Scientists aims to bring together the scientific community and outdoor athletes and adventurers in cooperative endeavors.
 Its website has already taken off as a resource, seen by about 1000 people a day, and offering such banks as a mentors section.

 Himself a 2008 National Geographic Adventurer of the Year for a 7800-mile, 22-month journey across the Andes, Treinish describes his impetus in starting the still seat-of-the-pants organization: “I have often had a very selfish feeling when spending extended periods of time on the outdoors.
 When I began speaking about this selfish feeling with boaters, hikers, climbers, and others, and realized that it was shared, I decided to create ASC to give folks the tools they need to do more with their time outside.”

 ASC’s stated aims are to mobilize outdoors people to help the science community gather otherwise difficult-to-obtain data, to give adventure athletes a means to help conserve wild places, and to promote good decision-making in the wild.